Todar Mal

-Raja Todar Mal (10 February 1503 – 8 November 1589) was an Indian minister, economist, and military commander who served as the Finance Minister (Diwan-i-Ashraff) of the Mughal Empire during the reign of Akbar I. He was also the Vakil-us-Sultanat (Counsellor of the Empire) and Joint Wazir.
+Rājā Ṭōḍar Mal (10 February 1503 – 8 November 1589) was an 16th century minister, economist, and military commander who served as the Finance Minister (Dēwān-i-Aśraf) of the Mughal Empire during the reign of Akbar I. He was also the Wakīl as-Salt̤anat (Counsellor of the Empire) and Joint Wazir.
 He was one of the premier nobles in the Mughal Empire and was a Mansabdar of 4000.
 He was one of the Navaratnas in Akbar's court.
 Under Todar Mal, there were 15 other Dewans nominated for 15 Subahs of Akbar.

 Life

 Rohtas Fort, built under Todar Mal.

 Todar Mal was born in the town of Laharpur in present-day Uttar Pradesh in a Hindu family, considered by historians as either Agrawal, Khatri or Kayastha.
-Todar Mal's father died when he was very young leaving no means of livelihood for him.
-Todar Mal started his career from the humble position of a writer but slowly moved up the ranks when Sher Shah Suri, the Sur emperor, assigned him to the charge of building a new fort of Rohtas in Punjab with the objective of preventing Ghakhar raids and to also act as a barrier to the Mughals in the north-west.
+Todar Mal's father died when he was very young, leaving no means of livelihood for him.
+Todar Mal started his career from the humble position of a writer but slowly moved up the ranks when Sher Shah Suri, the Sur emperor, assigned him to the charge of building a new fort of Rohtas in Punjab with the objective of preventing Gakhar raids and to also act as a barrier to the Mughals in the north-west.

 After the Sur dynasty was overthrown by the Mughals, Todar Mal continued in the service of the ruling power, which was now the Mughal Emperor Akbar.
 Under Akbar, he was placed in charge of Agra.
 Later, he was made governor of Gujarat.
 At various times, he also managed Akbar's Mint at Bengal and served in Punjab.
 Todar Mal's most significant contribution, which is appreciated even today, is that he overhauled the revenue system of Akbar's Mughal empire.
 Raja Todar Mal built a fortress-palace at Laharpur in the Sitapur district of Uttar Pradesh.
-Todar Mal also translated Bhagavata Purana into Persian.
+Todar Mal also translated the Bhagavata Purana into Persian.

 Beveridge records that Raja Todar Mal had got leave from Akbar and was on his way to Haridwar, but he received a letter from Akbar in which the latter is said to have written that "it was better to go on working and doing good to the world than to go on a pilgrimage."
-Believing it morally wrong to disobey the emperor, he returned to resume his duties in Lahore, where he died a few days later on November 8, 1589, at the age of 66.
-Following his death in Lahore, his body was cremated according to the Hindu traditions.
-Raja Bhagwan Das, his colleague in the charge of Lahore, was present at the ceremony.
+Believing it morally wrong to disobey the emperor, he returned to resume his duties in Lahore, where he died a few days later on November 8, 1589, at the age of 86.
+Following his death in Lahore, his body was cremated according to Hindu traditions.
+Raja Bhagwan Das, his colleague in charge of Lahore, was present at the ceremony.
 Of his two sons, Dhari was killed in a battle in Sindh.
 Another son, Kalyan Das, was sent by Todar Mal to subdue the Raja of Kumaon in the Himalayas.
 He rose to become the Finance Minister in Akbar's Darbar.